dentproject/docs.dent.dev/PlatformConfigurations/IEEE802.1xPortBasedAuthentication.md

 _NOTE: If port 1812 is said to already be in use, try restarting the freeradius service with `systemctl stop freeradius` then `freeradius -X`_

-### Configuring hostapd
+### Configuring the Authenticator

+#### **Creating hostapd.conf**

+The hostapd utility will be used as the authenticator for this example demo.
+Upon configuration, `hostapd_cli`
-The host access point daemon (hostapd) service is useful tool for acting as an authenticator in a wired network.
-Upon configuration `hostapd_cli` can be used to track when different events occur (such as successful authentication) and run commands to give access to the Supplicant.
+can be used to track when different events occur (such as successful authentication) and run commands to give access to the Supplicant.
-While the hostapd service provides an integrated RADIUS server, due to its limited functionality, we will use the FreeRADIUS server to authenticate individuals.
+While the hostapd service provides an integrated RADIUS server, due to its limited functionality, we will use the FreeRADIUS server to authenticate individuals instead.

 After installing `hostapd` you must configure a hostapd.conf file in `/etc/hostapd/hostapd.conf` to set up hostapd.
 If it does not exist, add one.